 4.4 In the case of sales made to customers with credit accounts, payment is due in full on the terms of credit agreed which shall not be more than 30 days from the date of the invoice unless otherwise agreed in writing by the Seller notwithstanding that delivery may not have taken place and the property in the Goods has not passed to the Buyer.

 4.5 Time for payment shall be of the essence and any failure to pay shall entitle the Seller at his option to treat the contract as repudiated by the Buyer, to delay delivery until paid or appropriate any payment made by the Buyer to such of the Goods as the Seller may think fit notwithstanding any purported appropriation by the Buyer (without prejudice to any other remedy that the Seller may have).
 Receipts for payment shall be issued only on request.

 **With ref to UK 2018 Consumer Rights Regulations (payment of surcharges), the ban on surcharges does not apply to payments made using commercial, business or corporate credit cards and to business to business contracts like this one.
-We believe our goods, products and services are for trade, business and commercial sector use but if in case any of your purchase is purely consumer related then please inform us before purchasing in order to avoid any charges and to arrange appropriate payment method such bank transfer or cheque.
-No surcharge is added on exclusive consumable orders such as inks and papers.
+We believe our goods, products and services are only suitable for trade, business and commercial sector use but if in case any of your purchase is purely consumer related then please inform us before completing your purchase.
+So in order to avoid any charges you may arrange alternate payment method such as; bank transfer, debit card or by cheque.

 5 Interest on overdue invoices